 Avoid Re-enrollment in 799B: December 20, 2024, at 12:00 pm

-If you submit your well-written and properly formatted thesis and complete payment ($50) to Montezuma Publishing (MP) by this deadline, MP will review your thesis within 2-4 weeks.
-If you need to make formatting corrections and resubmit within 2 weeks, your next round of formatting review will be given priority status.
+If you submit your well-written and properly formatted thesis and complete Review payment ($50) to Montezuma Publishing (MP) by the Submission Deadline, MP will Review your thesis within 2-4 weeks.
+If you need to make formatting corrections and you make those corrections and resubmit within 2 weeks, your next round of formatting Review will be given priority status.

-If your thesis receives final formatting approval from MP and you pay the $45 ProQuest publishing fee by the 3:45pm deadline, you are eligible for the Master’s degree in the current semester.
+If your thesis receives final formatting approval from MP (passes Review) and you pay the $45 ProQuest publishing fee by the 3:45 p.m. deadline, you are eligible for the master’s degree in the current semester.
 If your department requires you to purchase a thesis copy for the department library, this payment must be made at the same time as the ProQuest fee.
-Students who miss the Publication Deadline (even by one day) are eligible for the Master’s degree in a future semester.
+Students who miss the Publication Deadline (even by one day) are eligible for the master’s degree in a future semester.

 For more information, visit our YouTube channel for our "San Diego State University Thesis Deadlines Explained" video.